xinu-os/xinu/docs/development/Build-System.rst

 Build System
 ============

-Building `Embedded XINU <Embedded XINU>`__ is as simple as typing ``make`` in the ``compile`` directory.
+Building |EX| is as simple as typing ``make`` in the ``compile`` directory.
 However, if you want to understand how the build system works you'll need to acquaint yourself with the ``Makefile``.
 It should be noted that this is not a recursive build process (make only calls another make process when building the libraries and a few other special cases), but rather a single Makefile that sources rules to build logically separated components.

 This is a description of the build process for building the trunk version of XINU and may not be applicable to all versions.